 13 of 15

-Vanhoutte spirea (Spiraea x Vanhouttei) is still a popular shrub, but it used to be even more popular.
+Vanhoutte spirea (Spiraea x Vanhouttei) is still a popular shrub, but not like it used to be.
+A relative to the rose, the thorny shrub blooms with white flowers in April and May.

 14 of 15

-Folks are fascinated with the idea of changing the color of hydrangea shrubs (to pink, purple, or blue) by changing soil pH.
-But do not forget the types of hydrangeas that reliably give you white flowers every year (regardless of soil pH).
-For a hydrangea with white flowers and interesting foliage, try oakleaf hydrangea.Continue to 15 of 15 below.
+Folks are fascinated with the idea of changing the color of hydrangea shrubs, to pink, purple, or blue, by changing soil pH.
+But do not forget the types of hydrangeas that reliably give you white flowers every year, regardless of soil.
+For a hydrangea with white flowers and interesting foliage, try oakleaf hydrangea, which blooms in spring and early summer.

 15 of 15